-Keller assisted the client in identifying an economical approach to produce a safe working platform for the equipment while minimizing impact to the schedule.
+Keller assisted the client in identifying an economical approach to produce a safe working platform for the equipment while minimizing the impact on the schedule.

 Wick drains were selected as a cost-efficient solution to accelerate settlement and strength gain during the planned fill placement.
 The wick drains were installed through the compressible layer and connected to a pump system to collect and remove the contaminated fluid for treatment.
 The existing highway piling was determined to have sufficient capacity to withstand the down drag loading.